Sorry, that’s a really bad pun… but one of the most common questions we are asked here is, “Where can I see snow in Tasmania?”

 #2 - Cradle Mountain

-Cradle Mountain would have to be Tasmania’s most famous place for enjoying the snow!
+Want some Cradle Mountan snow?
+Cradle Mountain would have to be Tasmania’s most famous place for enjoying a friendly snow fight!

 There are so many bushwalking trails in the region that there is guaranteed to be one that suits your style and fitness level.
 Or you can simply relax in your private hot tub and enjoy the alpine views.